angrysky56/cli-mcp-server/README.md

 # CLI MCP Server
 # Modified by angrysky56 to allow shell and operators to facilitate Claude's coding abilities.

+Summary of the changes:

+Added Output Sanitization Function:

+Created a new sanitize_output() function that:

+Removes ANSI escape sequences (colors, cursor movements, etc.)
+Filters out control characters that could disrupt the interface Limits the output size to prevent buffer overflows Adds a clear message when output is truncated

+Modified Command Response Handling:

+Updated the handle_call_tool() function to sanitize stdout and stderr before sending to Claude Desktop Applied sanitization to both standard output and error streams

+Preserved Shell Operator Functionality:

+Kept the shell=True flag to maintain support for &&, |, and other shell operators Ensured all command chaining capabilities remain intact

+Added Proper Documentation:

+Included detailed docstrings for the new function Explained the purpose of the sanitization
 ---

 A secure Model Context Protocol (MCP) server implementation for executing controlled command-line operations with